 Fashionistas flocked to the bird-“flamingo” derives from the Spanish word for “flame-colored.”
 Celebrities then applied rocket fuel: At Taylor Swift’s 2015 Fourth of July party, the pop star and her Instagram-friendly pals, like model Gigi Hadid, frolicked on inflatable flamingos.

 Retailers, desperate for a sure thing amid lackluster sales, jumped on the trend that same year.
 Target decided to feature flamingos in its new Pillowfort brand-sheets, towels and other accessories for kids’ bedrooms.
 The items did so well that the retailer quickly loaded up the bargain bins at the front of the store with flamingo napkins, string-up lights and water carafes.
 Target now offers more than 100 flamingo products.

-To purchase most premium float of all - Visit Our Store and check out our Flamingo Items.
+Visit Our Store and check out our Flamingo Items.

 By Mattew Boyle